Ashley Cooper-Heath’s house is on the banks of the St. Mary’s River in Camden County.

-Ashley Cooper-Heath and her husband had lived in a house on the banks of the St. Mary’s River in Camden County for about a decade when they noticed that their septic tank was leaking, spilling sewage into the river.
+She and her husband had been there about a decade when they noticed that their septic tank was leaking, spilling sewage into the river.

 “I really didn’t want to have to spend the money replacing it, but I knew at some point we were going to have to,” Cooper-Heath said.

-Fortunately for her, Camden County was on top of the problem.
+Fortunately for her, Camden County was already on top of the problem.
 The county had assessed its septic systems and identified 21 that were failing, including Cooper-Heath’s.
-Using a grant from the Georgia Environmental Protection Division and the U.S. Environmental Protection Agency, the county replaced the failing septic systems with mounded systems that are better suited to the local environmental conditions because of the high groundwater table.
+Using a grant from the Environmental Protection Agency, the county replaced the failing septic systems with mounded systems and installed them farther from the groundwater table.

 “I understand why they don’t dig into the ground because we’re right next to the water and if anything should leak it goes into the (river),” Cooper-Heath says.
 “Everybody is starting to see the importance now.”

 In addition to replacing the systems, Camden County worked with the University of Georgia to add historic records of Camden’s septic systems to an online database of septic systems in coastal Georgia.
 Having the database will make it easier for officials to recognize and address septic system failures before a serious public health crisis can occur.
 It also will help communities better plan when they need to install new septic tanks to accommodate growth.